 Even the best foundations can look off if the texture isn’t compatible with your skin.
 When your complexion is dry, the wrong base can settle into fine lines, accentuate peach fuzz, and latch onto skin flakes.
 That’s where hydrating formulas come in.
-Often packed with oils and acids, these picks promise to soothe skin, moisturize without making you look oily, and photograph well.

 The Amazon Favorite

-The Best Value Foundation For Dry Skin
+The Best Value Foundation for Dry Skin

 The One That’s Great for Monday Mornings